openshift/jenkins-plugin/README.md

 9) "Check Deployment Success":  a verification step geared specifically to the "Trigger a deployment in OpenShift" (3) step; it differs from the more generic "Verify deployments in OpenShift" (6) in that it confirms that the latest associated image is running before claiming success

+10) "Create resource(s) in OpenShift":  performs the equivalent of an `oc create` command invocation; this build step takes in the provided JSON or YAML text, and if it conforms to OpenShift schema, creates whichever OpenShift resources are defined

 For each required parameter, a default value is provided.
 Optional parameters can be left blank.
 And each parameter field has help text available via clicking the help icon located just right of the parameter input field.

 For each of the build step or post build step plugins, the bearer authentication token can be provided by the user via the following: